SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/client-library.md

         1440,                       // The token expiration duration in minutes. false);

 // The obtained token is required for establishing a WebSocket connection.
-Refer to [Notifications 2.0](https://cumulocity.com/guides/10.17.0/reference/notifications/) in the *Reference guide* for more details. final String token = tokenApi.create(tokenRequestRepresentation).getTokenString();
+Refer to [Notifications 2.0](https://cumulocity.com/guides/10.17.0/reference/notifications/) for more details. final String token = tokenApi.create(tokenRequestRepresentation).getTokenString();

 // Query all subscriptions